Louisville vs. Air Force First Responder Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - The combined points per game average of the two teams, 62.9, is 7.4 points greater than Tuesday's over/under.

-- This contest's over/under is 9.4 points greater than the 46.1 these two squads combine to allow per game this season.
+- These two squads combine to allow 46.1 points per game, 9.4 fewer than this contest's over/under.

 - Cardinals games this season feature an average total of 59.9 points, a number 4.4 points higher than Tuesday's over/under.